 #5 – Hold 1-on-1 or Team Meetings Over Video

-This is an excellent feature to have and is one of the most important features in G Suite.
+This is an excellent feature to have and is one of the most important features in Google Workspace.

 Remote team members will feel more engaged through live video conferencing.
 Presentations can be shared over Google Meet while offering face-to-face interaction.
 And meetings can be started from your desktop, Android device, iPhone, or iPad.